 Nevertheless, these findings do not indicate that gender does not play a role in board activeness.
-Perhaps a certain region of gender composition catalyzes board activeness, as suggested by Figures 1a-1d.
-I explore this possibility by examining the impact of a critical mass or of a dual critical mass, i.e., at least three men and/or three women directors are in attendance.
+Perhaps a step function is more appropriate for modeling the relation between gender composition and board activeness, as suggested by Figures 1a-1d.
+I explore this possibility by examining the impact of a critical mass, or of a dual critical mass, i.e., at least three men and/or three women directors are in attendance.
 Regressions 3 and 4 in Table 5 include a dummy variable which equals one if a critical mass of three women directors was in attendance, and another dummy variable which equals one if at least three men directors were in attendance.
-These regressions demonstrate that a critical mass of women directors impacts positively and significantly upon the likelihood that boards will request further information or an update, and also upon the likelihood that they will take an initiative.
-A critical mass of men directors was found to impact positively upon both these outcomes, yet its impact is statistically significant only with regard to the likelihood that boards will request sufficient.
-However, the insignificance of the latter result should be treated with certain caution, for it is possible that the relatively limited number of observations in which a critical mass of men directors was not in attendance (as documented in Table 3) impinges, to a certain extent, upon the statistical significance of those finding.
+These regressions demonstrate that a critical mass of women directors impacts positively and significantly upon the likelihood that boards request further information or an update, and also upon the likelihood that they take an initiative.
+A critical mass of men directors was found to impact positively upon both these outcomes, yet its impact is statistically significant only concerning the likelihood that boards request an update, and not with regard to the likelihood that boards take an initiative.
+However, the insignificance of the latter result should be treated with certain caution, for it is possible that the relatively limited number of observations in which a critical mass of men directors was not in attendance (as documented in Table 3) impinges, to a certain extent, upon the statistical significance of those findings.